This set of Electrical Measurements & Measuring Instruments Multiple Choice Questions & Answers (MCQs) focuses on “Pressure Sensor”.

-Explanation: Capsule is a type of a pressure sensor.
-In a capsule we can increase the sensitivity by connecting two or more capsules in series.
+Explanation: Capsule is a type of pressure sensor.
+In a capsule, we can increase the sensitivity by connecting two or more capsules in series.
 The resultant displacement is equal to the number of capsules.

 Sanfoundry Global Education & Learning Series – Electrical Measurements.

 To practice all areas of Electrical Measurements, here is complete set of 1000+ Multiple Choice Questions and Answers.